eg-gmeister/IPECS/README.md

 IPECS really is just some Code that has a useless and unrelated name, and really is hard to classify as something.

-it boils down to a class that adds the ability to save integers as encoded strings, and then save those encoded strings to an array and a file (10 times).
+it boils down to a class that adds the ability to save integers as encoded strings, and then save those encoded strings to an array and a file.

 but you can really just say that it converts an integer into a string and copies that string so you can hold more values with that string (and integer)